liaswapna/Eat-Da-Burger-Sequelize/README.md

 ### Overview
 ---
-It is a restaurant app that lets users input the names of burgers they'd like to eat.
+It is a restaurant app that lets customers input the names of burgers they'd like to eat and also their names with the devoured burgers.

-Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
+Whenever a customer submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

-Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.
+Each burger in the waiting area also has a `Devour` button.
+Customer can enter their names.
+When the customer clicks it, the burger will move to the right side of the page along with their name.

 The app will store every burger in a database, whether devoured or not.

+The app uses sequelize joins to get the datas from different tables.

 ### Getting Started
 ---